About RISE Canine Health and Rehab

 Our Approach

 At RISE Canine Health & Rehab, we adopt an integrative approach to canine care, combining evidence-based therapies to support your dog's physical, emotional, and behavioural well-being.
-Our team of Registered Veterinary Nurses, Veterinary Physiotherapists, Hydrotherapists, and Behaviourist collaborates to create personalised treatment plans tailored to each dog's unique needs.
+Our team of Registered Veterinary Nurses, Veterinary Physiotherapists, and Hydrotherapists collaborates to create personalised treatment plans tailored to each dog's unique needs.

-By integrating services such as hydrotherapy, physiotherapy, laser therapy, and behavioural support, we aim to enhance mobility, alleviate pain, and promote overall wellness.
+By integrating services such as hydrotherapy, physiotherapy and laser therapy, we aim to enhance mobility, alleviate pain, and promote overall wellness.
 This comprehensive approach ensures that your dog receives the most effective care, whether recovering from surgery, managing a chronic condition, or striving for optimal health.

 Meet Our Team